wix/wix-appointments-subscriptions-nextjs-template/README.md

 #### Option A: Quick start deployment

 Click the quick start deployment link below to automatically authorize your template and configure your project.
-You'll be prompted to log in to your Wix account and to authorize the platform to access your project or site.
+You'll be prompted to log in to your Wix account and to authorize the platform to access your project.

 Authentication credentials are automatically incorporated into the template, making it easy to get started coding and customizing.